MANI LIT FEST

 While Kazantzakis lived in Kalogria he had many luminaries come to visit him, including the famous poet, Sikleanos.

-Melanie Wicks has lived in the Mani for over 20 years and during that time has played the violin in various local bands, started a local theatre group along with Theresa Stoker, and co-created the Mani Lit Fest with Theresa Stoker and Carol McGrath in 2018.
+Melanie Wicks (Festival Organiser) has lived in the Mani for over 20 years and during that time has played the violin in various local bands, started a local theatre group along with Theresa Stoker, and co-created the Mani Lit Fest with Theresa Stoker and Carol McGrath in 2018.
 She also designed and maintains this website for Mani LIt Fest.

 Melanie is an aspiring writer and has so far produced a few short stories and is in the early stages of writing a novel set in Greece.
 Read her ghost story 'Miroloi' (set in the Mani) in our Lit Fest Library